Does the thought of taking an epic cross-state road trip to see the tallest waterfalls in Pennsylvania intrigue you?

 What follows is an east-west route I came up with that will take you to some of the tallest waterfalls in each region of Pennsylvania, while allowing for ample opportunity to improvise along the way.

-So follow along as I take you on a 540 mile cross-state road trip to 10 of the tallest waterfalls in Pennsylvania!
+Scroll down to preview this 540 mile cross-state road trip to 10 of the tallest waterfalls in PA!

-Simply click on the blue text link in each waterfall description to see more detailed maps/directions/GPS coordinates, to aid you in planning your own cross-state road trip.
+Simply click on the blue text link in each waterfall description if you want to learn more about that waterfall.

 1. Raymondskill Falls

-We’ll start off at Raymondskill Falls, billed by the National Park Service as the “tallest waterfall in Pennsylvania” at 178 feet tall.
+We’ll start off at Raymondskill Falls, billed by the National Park Service as the “tallest waterfall in PA” at 178 feet tall.

 Those 178 feet are spread out over 3 tiers at this easy-to-reach waterfall in the Delaware Water Gap National Recreation Area.